Sarves14/PHR-CPABE/README.md

 2.Advantage of this implementation:

-   2.1 - There are lot of chances that for the policies provided by the patients already
+   2.1 - There are lot of chances for the policies provided by the patients, already
    encryption is done so encryption time can be reduced if we reuse those encrypted values.

    2.2 - Here a policy manager maintain the list of all the policies given by all users.